Speedlights for interior portraits ~ Pictures

 03.

 Speedlights are not a cheap option when it comes to selecting lighting kit.
-A pair of 580EX2s, a pair of stands with brackets, a pair of triggers, a pair of softboxes, 4 sets of rechargeable batteries and a decent charger will cost a whopping £1200 That’s a full £300 more than an Elinchrom BXR1 500/500 kit.
+A pair of 580EX2s, a pair of stands with brackets, a pair of triggers, a pair of softboxes, 4 sets of rechargeable batteries and a decent charger will cost a whopping £1200 That’s a full £300 more than an Elinchrom BRX 500/500 kit.
 The Elinchrom kit is a substantial 1000Ws as opposed to the 130Ws for the pair of Speedlights.

 04.